 Once you have been awarded a scholarship, funds will either be sent directly to PCC or directly to you.

-- If it’s sent to PCC, the process starts in our PCC Scholarship Office (LINK to address) before the funds are sent to Financial Aid to be posted to your account.
+- If it’s sent to PCC, the process starts in our PCC Scholarship Office before the funds are sent to Financial Aid to be posted to your account.

 - If the check is sent directly to you, you may deposit the check in your account, but you must report the aid to the Financial Aid Office.

-- If it is made out to both you and PCC, you must endorse it and turn it into the PCC Scholarship Office (LINK to address) so it can be posted to your student account.
+- If it is made out to both you and PCC, you must endorse it and turn it into the PCC Scholarship Office so it can be posted to your student account.
 This process will take 5-10 days from the date we receive it.

 Scholarship funds will be held until the first disbursement date of the semester.
 You will be eligible to receive a disbursement based on your class start dates.